 - Prevent certain brands of credit cards from checking out.

 - Warn you of potentially fraudulent orders or cancel orders outright.

 If a payment is made using a third-party payment provider, then that payment cannot be cancelled automatically using the the Fraud Filter app.

 Fraud Filter rules need to be created carefully to cover fraud cases and avoid blocking legitimate orders.
 Fraud Filter rules don't guarantee that chargebacks won’t happen.
 Fraud Filter does not guarantee protection from fraudulent orders.

 Click Add a new filter.

 On the New Rule page, configure your rule in the Rules section.
 Every rule can be made up of one or more logic rules.
-The following example uses contains as the operator to block all orders associated with any email address from the domain
+For example, you can use contains as the operator to block all orders associated with any email address from a specific domain.

 After you've entered the logic for a rule, click Add rule.

 In the Details section, enter a name for the rule in the Name field.

 In the Action section, select the action that you want the app to take when it recognizes an order that meets the rules: